-What are the best batteries for mods?
-What is the right battery to use with your specific device?
+What is the best vape battery for mods?
+What is the best vape battery to use with your specific vape device?
 These are very important questions you need answers to before you begin vaping with a high-powered mod.

 The reason?
 Cheap batteries are VERY dangerous.
-They can explode, leak and cause ALL kinds damage.
-Therefore, it is of the utmost importance that you choose only the best quality batteries for you mod.
+They can explode, leak, and cause ALL kinds of damage.
+Therefore, it is of the utmost importance that you choose only the best quality batteries for your mod.

 Actually, yes, most mods will only fit the size battery that it is intended to be used with and it is very strongly recommended that you only use the size that is specified for your device.

 Does the brand of battery matter?
 It most surely does.
-Using an authentic battery from a reputable brand such as Samsung, Sony or LG ensures your battery will operate safely as intended within its rated specifications.
+Using an authentic battery from reputable brands such as Samsung, Sony or LG ensures your battery will operate safely as intended within its rated specifications.

 After all, your safety matters.

 It is ALWAYS worth paying a little extra for known-brand batteries.
-These will last longer, perform better and a far more safe than cheaper options that are often unsafe.
+These will last longer, perform better, and a far safer than cheaper options that are often unsafe.

-Best Vape Battery: Different Types of Battery & What You Should Use
+Different Types of Vape Battery & What You Should Use